bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-privacy.md

 The point that I was actually getting at is, if you are able to track which balances change at what time, and you can pinpoint the channels that were involved in the routed payment.
 You can actually de-anonymize who paid whom, what amount.
-And I think it'll be hard to keep a probing attack on the network stable to that degree where you can actually do this, but in combination with having a large number of the Lightning nodes, say certain blockchain surveillance companies recently announced that they're now monitoring Lightning Network as well, if they have say a third of all nodes on it.
+And I think it'll be hard to keep a probing attack on the network stable to that degree where you can actually do this, but in combination with having a large number of the Lightning nodes, say certain blockchain surveillance companies recently announced that they're now monitoring Lightning network as well, if they have say a third of all nodes on it.
 And in addition to having timing attacks when the payment goes through multiple of their nodes where the hash pre-image matches on multiple forwarding hops and the amounts also match.
 And then seeing like certain channel balances change due to putting probing attacks out there, they might be able to tell.
-The basic privacy assumption of Lightning, where the sender has pretty good anonymity because he is not revealing himself at all when he sends to the receiver, and the receiver having okay anonymity, Depending on how many hops he's away because you cannot tell whether payment goes further than then the next forward or not You might be able to to tell who was the last hop and how much they got and from whom.
+The basic privacy assumption of Lightning, where the sender has pretty good anonymity because he is not revealing himself at all when he sends to the receiver, and the receiver having okay anonymity, depending on how many hops he's away because you cannot tell whether payment goes further than then the next forward or not.
+You might be able to to tell who was the last hop and how much they got and from whom.
 That's where I was going.

 Speaker 2: 00:16:35

-But essentially, I mean, this is where, again, we start getting into Taproot and some other pieces of revealing more information than you might otherwise.
+This is where, again, we start getting into Taproot and some other pieces of revealing more information than you might otherwise.
 Like a noob user might imagine, based on reputation alone, that Lightning is much more private.
 But essentially this all ends up on-chain.
 And so when you have a balance that ends up on-chain, the timing and the...
-Certainly the...
 What happens in the black box of sending lightning payments seems like that should be private.
 But at the end of the day, it all ends up in a transparent way on the chain.